Kwale County: Topographical features

 The coastline in Kwale County stretches for roughly 250 kilometres, which consists of corals, sands and alluvial deposits.

 The Coastal Plain, the Foot Plateau, the Coastal Uplands, and the Nyika Plateau are the four principal topographical features of Kwale County.

 The Coastal Plain is famous for its white sand beaches.
-These land formations is a made up of eroded reef material, such as coral sand when it is deposited on the inshore side of the reef.
+This land formation is made up of eroded reef material, such as coral sand when it is deposited on the inshore side of the reef.
 Furthermore, this region has one of the most productive coral reefs, including coral flats, lagoons, reef platforms and fringing reefs.
 These reefs occupy an estimated total area of 50,000 Ha, with stony coral covering 30%-40% of the total reef population.

 Behind the Coastal Plain lies the Foot Plateau at an altitude of 60–135 meters above sea level.

 From the Foot Plateau, the Coastal Uplands (also known as "Shimba Hills"), ascends steeply, reaching an altitude of 135–462 meters above the sea level.
 This geographical area consist of numerous sandstone hills, which include the Shimba Hills (420m), Tsimba (350m), Mrima (323m) and Dzombo (462m).

 On the western boundary of the county, the Nyika Plateau (commonly referred to as the "hinterland") gently climbs from roughly 180 meters and covers more than half of the county.
 A basement rocks system lies beneath the plateau, which also contains random reddish sand soils patches.
 Since the soil in these regions are semi-arid and low-fertile, livestock rearing became the main activity at the hinterland.

 Seven major rivers and numerous minor streams form the county's drainage system.
 The main rivers and streams are Ramisi, Marere, Pemba, Mkurumuji, Umba, Mwachema and the Mwachi River.
 Out of these seven rivers, three are permanent (Marere, Mwaluganje, and the Ramisi River).
 All these rivers flow into the Indian Ocean.